What we treat

 Dental trauma can cause a fracture in a part of the crown of the tooth (the visible part) or in the root (the part embedded in the jaw).

-If you have suffered trauma in one or more of your teeth, it is very important to schedule a checkup with a dentist as soon as possible; in case of avulsion, an urgent intervention will be necessary (if possible within one hour of the avulsion) in order to be able to reinsert the tooth in its natural place and reduce the likelihood of later complications.
+If you experience trauma in one or more of your teeth, it is very important to book an appointment with a dentist as soon as possible; in case of avulsion, an urgent treatment is necessary (if possible within one hour of the avulsion) in order to be able to reinsert the tooth in its natural place and reduce the likelihood of later complications.

 Who treats dental trauma in our studio?